MoMI-G/MoMI-G/README.md

 ### Dataset

-This demo allows you to visualize the genome information of the [CHM1 dataset](http://eichlerlab.gs.washington.edu/publications/chm1-structural-variation/), human haploid which includes insertions, deletion, and inversions.
+This demo shows the genome of the [CHM1 dataset](http://eichlerlab.gs.washington.edu/publications/chm1-structural-variation/), human haploid which includes insertions, deletion, and inversions.

 This graph is called CHM1 graph below.